 An instructional program designed to integrate on- campus study with applied experience in psychology.
 In conjunction with class seminars, the individual student will set specific goals and objectives in the study of human social behavior, social institutions and mental illnesses.
 Specifically, PSYC 2389 will present special topics in personality disorders, psychological disorders, and interpersonal adjustment and problems.
+TSI Reading Complete or TSIA2 ELA Complete Required for Enrollment

-(PTHA) Physical Therapist Technician/Assistanto
+(PTHA) Physical Therapist Technician/Assistant°